Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 That's exciting.
 I mean, you were in too.

-You kind of soul departed too.
+You kind of stole departed, too.

-No, you seen Soul.
+No, you seen Stole.

 But I love doing the aviator because I love that period.
 I love Leo in that role.